 Young Elders Decline to Record Low Number

 The recent decline in the number of young elders (under 35) began in 2017 and followed modest gains after the low point of 2005.
 That decline continues; however, the scale of the decline in 2021 and 2022 is larger than seen before.
 The number of young elders in 2022 is 648.
 Last year was the first time that the number of young elders was below the previous low of 852 in 2005.
 This year sets a new record for the fewest young elders.
 The losses in 2022 were comparable for men and women based on the proportion of each among young elders.
 The larger declines began in 2019.
 Since then, the decline in young elders has been 301, or a 32 percent decline.

 While the overall number of active elders in the United Methodist Church continued to decline in 2021, the annual rate of decline was 5 percent compared to 13 percent for young elders.
 Young elders constitute 6 percent of active elders in 2022, the same as in 2021.

 Some Shifting from Older to Middle Age Elders

-The numbers and ages of deacons follow similar directions as elders.
-There is a decline in the number of young deacons since 2019 of 23%.
-Young deacons comprise 10% of all active deacons in 2021, higher than the percentage for young elders, though this percentage has declined from 12% in 2019.
+There is an increase in the number of young deacons in 2022 to 100 compared to 95 in 2021.
+Young deacons comprise 11 percent of all active deacons in 2022, higher than the percentage for young elders and young local pastors.
 One caution in the deacon statistics to remember is that the total number of deacons is lower in this report than their presence in the denomination.
-This difference is because a number of deacons serve in work settings other than congregations and have pension plans through those agencies rather than Wespath Benefits, from which our numbers come.
+This difference is because many deacons serve in work settings other than congregations and have pension plans through those agencies rather than Wespath Benefits, from which our numbers come.

 Previous Clergy Age Trends Reports